 In response, technology providers have developed specialized software for helping companies reduce the burden of collecting, standardizing, and reporting environmental data.
 Benefits are obvious: successfully managing a company’s environmental footprint can help reduce costs, improve image, and identify potential risks to operations.

 Cloud-based solutions are increasingly the de facto standard.
-One of the first to recognize this shift was my company, Scope 5.
+One of the first to recognize this shift is Scope 5.

 Although not immediately evident in the report is the gap between cloud-based solutions like Scope 5 and “big software” like Enviance.